Body Presencing Hologram

 The Future: How Integration Leads to Hope

-Hope is being in a place where we know that we are on a positive path of growth that leads to a knowledge in our bones that we are choosing life and wholeness; that all of our parts are integrated and moving forward.
-This is saying that all is good; not by ignoring or denying the difficulties, but by realizing by bringing up our dark memories and sides and embracing all, we become one.
-When we are one, there is growth and hope and new light.
+Hope is being in a place where we know that we are on a positive path of growth that leads to a knowledge in our bones that we are choosing life and wholeness, that all of our parts are integrated and moving forward.
+This is saying that all is good, not by ignoring or denying the difficulties, but by realizing that we become one by bringing up our dark memories and sides and embracing all.
+There is growth, hope, and new light when we are one.

 The Past: Angry

-When we are angry we are really in a secondary emotion; most of the time.
+When we are angry, we are mainly in a secondary emotion.
 Usually, when we are angry, we are in a reactive state.
-This is different from feeling anger as a temporary emotion when we are wronged or hurt in some way.
+This differs from feeling anger as a temporary emotion when we are wronged or hurt.

-As a state of being, anger is destructive to our health and to our growth.
-Being angry is being in a place where we are defending ourselves from an underground feeling of loss, sadness, or disappointment.
-When we are angry we are often really sad or disappointed.
+As a state of being, anger destroys our health and growth.
+Being angry is being in a place where we defend ourselves from an underground feeling of loss, sadness, or disappointment.
+When we are angry, we are often really sad or disappointed.

 Growing up feeling disappointed is very difficult for us.
-Maybe we had a father who kept saying he would visit us and then never came; or if he did he was late and you never knew if or when he would come.
-Maybe mom was very angry and took it out on you and anger is all you experienced of mothering.
+Maybe we had a father who kept saying he would visit us and never came, or if he did, he was late, and you never knew if or when he would come.
+Maybe mom was furious and took it out on you; anger is all you experienced in mothering.

-Moving away from anger means we have to feel and acknowledge our anger; without necessarily acting out.
-When we can feel our anger we can then ask what is behind and beneath the anger.
-We can begin to see what we have been hiding from and protecting ourselves from; the loss of our father or mother, the not knowing when someone would come and the disappointment, and so on.
+Moving away from anger means we have to feel and acknowledge our anger without necessarily acting out.
+When we feel our anger, we can ask what is behind and beneath the anger.
+We can begin to see what we have been hiding from and protecting ourselves from: the loss of our father or mother, the not knowing when someone would come and the, disappointment, and so on

-Allowing our truth to be seen and recognized means we are also able to hold and contain our feelings.
+Allowing our truth to be seen and recognized means we can also hold and contain our feelings.
 Containment without numbing through alcohol or other addictions involves being able to soothe and talk oneself through one’s emotions and hearing the words that need to be heard.

 Click here for meditative words for self soothing